David Cunliffe: Political views

 Cunliffe is generally liberal when it comes to conscience issues.
 He voted in favour of the decriminalisation of prostitution, the establishment of civil unions, and the criminalisation of parental corporal punishment.
 He voted against defining marriage as between one man and one woman, and in 2013, he voted in favour of legalising same-sex marriage.
 In 2006, he voted in favour of raising the legal drinking age from 18 to 20, but voted against it in 2012.

 Cunliffe has expressed a view that New Zealand will become a republic in the future.
 During a debate after the speech from the throne on 4 September 2002, Cunliffe spoke of "Building a New Zealand ... where we journey together towards maturity as a nation, and to the Commonwealth republic I personally believe we will become before the Treaty turns 200".

 Life after politics

 Following his retirement from Parliament on 21 April 2017, Cunliffe joined the New Zealand-based management consultancy firm Stakeholder Strategies as a partner, working for a range of public and private sector clients.
 He left the company in 2020.
 Since 2020 he has been a director of the Polis Consulting Group.

 In the 2018 New Year Honours, Cunliffe was appointed a Companion of the Queen's Service Order, for services as a member of Parliament.

 In February 2020, Cunliffe was also appointed as chair of the Selwyn Foundation, one of New Zealand's largest independent charitable providers of services to older people and their families.

+In December 2025, Associate Health Minister Casey Costello appointed Cunliffe as chair of the ten-member Aged Care Ministerial Advisory Group.